Matcha-Teaa/ocaml/README.md

 ## Searching for a function

-- `tuples.ml`   contains useful functions that take one or several tuple parameters
+- `tuples.ml`   contains functions that take one or several tuple parameters
-- `lists.ml`    contains useful functions that take one or several list paramters
+- `lists.ml`    contains functions that take one or several list paramters
-- `strings.ml`  contains useful functions that take one or several string parameters
+- `strings.ml`  contains functions that take one or several string parameters

 **For Example** if you are looking for a function that takes in a string but returns a list, it will be located in `strings.ml`